lead generation

 to reach leads who have visited your website but haven’t converted.

-SMS: Send personalized SMS messages for time-sensitive offers or important updates.
+SMS: Send personalized SMS messages for time-sensitive offers or essential updates.

 For example, you might send a reminder about an upcoming webinar